noir-lang/noir/docs/docs/developers/limitations/main.md

 - The initial `msg_sender` is 0, which can be problematic for some contracts, see [function visibility](../contracts/writing_contracts/functions/visibility.md).
 - Unencrypted logs don't link to the contract that emitted it, so essentially just a `debug_log`` that you can match values against.
 - A note that is created and nullified in the same transaction will still emit an encrypted log.
-- A limited amount of new commitments, nullifiers and calls that are supported by a transaction, see [circuit limitations](#circuit-limitations).
+- A limited amount of new note hashes, nullifiers and calls that are supported by a transaction, see [circuit limitations](#circuit-limitations).

 ## Limitations